CadenzaProject/cadenza2025-workshop/index.md

     </a> -->

 <p>
-We are now pleased to announce the ICA 2025 special session <strong>Cadenza Machine Learning Challenge (CAD2)</strong>: Improving Music for People with Hearing Loss**.
+We are now pleased to announce the ICA 2025 special session <strong>Cadenza Machine Learning Challenge (CAD2): Improving Music for People with Hearing Loss</strong>
 This will be an in-person event taking place in New Orleans between 18-23 of May.
 </p>